 As you can see, Spanish is on their agenda.
-We were inspired by our friends the Taylor Family and offered Lars a job.
-Lars is the Spanish teacher and Anya is the student.
-We pay Lars a nominal fee to teach his sister Spanish.
+We were inspired by our friends the Taylor Family and offered our son a job. our son is the Spanish teacher and our daughter is the student.
+We pay our son a nominal fee to teach his sister Spanish.
 In addition, he also is getting Spanish practice a few times a week as well.
 During their “Spanish” time slot, they are not allowed to speak English.
 They are also “required” to keep in touch with their friends in Spain and the USA.
 They do this via video chat, email, and social media.

 Daily Homeschool Routine

 As you can see above, the kids have a daily agenda.
 What is missing from that is the time of day and the length of time for each subject.
 They just need to work until their assignments are complete.
 Usually from 10 am – 2 pm with a lunch and breaks included.
 We have been pretty flexible with their bedtime, thus their time to awake varies as well.
 We just have one general rule:

 No other activities (TV, YouTube, Emails etc) until their school work is complete.

 The kids usually wake up about 9 or 10 am and have breakfast.
 They each begin their school work and take a 10 minute break between subjects.
 They have been spending 2-4 hours a day on their school work and then extra time on projects.